View or Download PDF Uses of the Word Paths and Pathways

 You can choose a direction that will take you into something that isn’t going to take you where you want to go, or you can choose another direction which is down the right pathway.
 Kerry Stokes* (businessman)

 You must be fearless to take the path less traveled.

 Lailah Gifty Akita (writer)**

-All net revenues received by the author from sales of this book will be donated to The City University of New York to support undergraduate student financial aid.
+All net revenues received by the author from sales of this book are being donated to The City University of New York to support undergraduate student financial aid.